 6. Winter Carnival – Quebec City, Quebec

-The Quebec Winter Carnival is unique in the world.
+The Quebec Winter Carnival is unique in the world, making it a great addition to your winter bucket list.
 Its mascot, Bonhomme Carnaval, is one of the most recognizable mascots on the planet.
 It’s also one of the largest winter festivals.
 There’s a great masquerade, ceremonies, a dozen outdoor sports events including the ice canoeing championship, ice palaces, and of course, the world-famous parade, where the queen of the carnival and her seven duchesses are crowned.

 January 30th to February 15th, 2015